vtrevino/ogmapper/README.md

 - Windows :(

 # Installation
-- Download
+Download the binary and test it without any arguments.
+If it works, it should display the options as shown in the section [Running ogMapper] below.

 # Compilation
 If one of the above binaries runs in your system, I recommend using it if they do not cause problems.
 Still, if you prefer to built it yourself, two components need compilation, the WFA library and ogMapper.
 Once WFA library has been built, we may proceed to compile ogMapper.

 ## Compiling WFA
 ogMapper uses the WFA2 library to perform alignment operations when needed.
-I provide the latest version used to compile the above binaries.
+I provide the latest version used to build the binaries shown above.
 Users may opt to download the latest WFA version from https://github.com/smarco/WFA2-lib.
 You may follow the original WFA2 instructions or follow the steps below as a guide.
 The goal is to build a library file suitable for ogMapper (libwfacpp.a) that needs to be placed in the /lib folder to be able to compile ogMapper.

 ### Compiling WFA2 from .zip
 Ok